DataDog/dd-trace-py/docs/advanced_usage.rst

 Web Frameworks
 ^^^^^^^^^^^^^^

-Some web framework integrations support the distributed tracing out of the box, you just have to enable it.
+Some web framework integrations support distributed tracing out of the box, you just have to enable it.
 For that, refer to the configuration of the given integration.
 Supported web frameworks: